Brokerage · Guide

 Annual cost per $100K$30$30

-The differences are at the margin.
-VTI has slightly more holdings (deeper small-cap exposure), but the bulk of the portfolio is concentrated in the same large-cap names.
-SCHB is slightly cheaper to trade if you're already at Schwab (no commission, instant execution).
+VTI holds more stocks (deeper small-cap exposure), but the bulk of both portfolios is concentrated in the same large-cap names.
+SCHB executes slightly faster if you're already at Schwab, but there's no commission advantage either way.

 Don't switch brokerages just to access one over the other.
-Both deliver effectively the same investment experience for total-US-market exposure.
+Both deliver effectively the same investment outcome for total-US-market exposure.
+If you're interested in how CD rates compare for your non-invested cash, check our CD rate comparison page.

-Default cash sweep yield is one of the biggest practical differences between brokerages, and Vanguard wins decisively here.
+Default cash sweep yield is one of the biggest practical differences between these two brokerages, and it's where Vanguard wins decisively.

 VanguardVMFXX~4.50%Government money market fund

-The Schwab default is dramatically lower because Schwab routes cash to Schwab Bank, where it pays minimal interest.
-Schwab Bank profits from the spread between what it pays you (0.45%) and what it earns lending out the money (4-5%+).
+The Schwab default is dramatically lower because Schwab routes uninvested cash to Schwab Bank, where it pays minimal interest.
+Schwab Bank profits from the gap between what it pays you (0.45%) and what it earns lending that money out.
+The current fed funds rate sits at 3.75, which means Schwab Bank is capturing most of the spread for itself.

-Schwab Intelligent Portfolios charges $0 management fee with a $5,000 minimum — the only truly free robo-advisor from a major brokerage.
-The catch: 6-30% of your portfolio is allocated to cash held in Schwab Bank, earning the same low ~0.45% as Schwab's default sweep.
+The catch: 6–30% of your portfolio is allocated to cash held in Schwab Bank, earning the same low ~0.45%.
+This cash drag is the hidden cost.

 Equities/bonds (90%)$45,0007% blended$3,150